ava-labs/avalanche-docs/docs/subnets/avalanche-subnet-faucet.md

 ### CAPTCHA Verification

 CAPTCHA is required to prove the user is a human and not a bot.
 For this purpose, we will use [Google's reCAPTCHA](https://www.google.com/recaptcha/intro/v3.html).
-The server side will require `CAPTCHA_SECRET` that should not be exposed.
+The server-side will require `CAPTCHA_SECRET` that should not be exposed.
 You can set the threshold score to pass the CAPTCHA test by the users [here](https://github.com/ava-labs/avalanche-faucet/blob/23eb300635b64130bc9ce10d9e894f0a0b3d81ea/middlewares/verifyCaptcha.ts#L20).